Los Angeles & California · Telehealth

 I'm LGBTQ+ and a person of color.
 Can you hold both parts of my identity?

-Yes — and this is something we are particularly attentive to at Nokdu.
-Many BIPOC LGBTQ+ clients describe feeling like they don't fully belong in queer spaces that center whiteness, or in their cultural community where LGBTQ+ identities may not be fully affirmed.
-We hold the intersection of race, culture, and queer identity as central to the work, not as a footnote.
+Yes!
+This is our greatest passion at Nokdu.
+Many QTIBIPOC clients describe feeling like they don't fully belong in queer spaces that center whiteness, or in their cultural community where LGBTQ+ identities may not be fully affirmed.
+We hold the intersection of race, culture, and queer identity as central to the work.

 Can you work with LGBTQ+ teens?

 Yes.
 We offer affirming therapy for LGBTQ+ teens ages 13 and up.
-Adolescence is a particularly high-stakes time for queer and trans young people — social belonging, family dynamics, and identity development are all converging at once.
-We work with teens directly.
+Adolescence is a particularly high-stakes time for queer and trans young people.
+Social belonging, family dynamics, and identity development are all things that may be coming up at once for teens.
 Where appropriate and with the teen's consent, we can involve parents or guardians in ways that feel supportive rather than invasive.

 I had a bad experience with a previous therapist who wasn't actually affirming.
 How do I know this will be different?